Chholiya: Instruments

 The turi (तुरी), nagphani (नागफनी) and ransing (रणसिंघ) belonging to the brass instrument family are traditional instruments of the Kumaon division, were earlier used in battles to increase the morale of the troops, are used.

 Percussion instruments like dhol (ढोल), damau (दमाऊ) which are also native to Kumaun are played by professional musicians known as dholies.

 Masakbeen (मसकबीन) or Bagpipe introduced by the British in Kumaun as instruments played in marching bands were assimilated into the wide range of instruments played.

 Woodwind instruments like the nausuriya muruli (नौसुरिया मुरूली) (lit. the nine note flute) a kind of flute and jyonya (ज्योंया) (lit. twin flute) a type of double flute native to Kumaun is also played.

 Attire

 Donning the traditional Kumauni attire white churidar payajama, the taanka on their heads, the chola, face covered with sandal wood paste as if ready for battle equipped with tulwar swords and brass shields.
 Their costume resembles the costume of the ancient martial warriors that inhabited Kumaun.

 Features

-Accompanied by war-like music, equipped with swords they dance in a perfectly synchronized manner while engaging in mock fights with their fellow dancers.
+Accompanied by war-like music, equipped with swords they dance in a synchronized manner while engaging in mock fights with their fellow dancers.

-Carrying the triangular red flag the "nishana" (निसाण), (banners), waving their swords, with fiery expressions on the faces they give the impression of warriors going to battle.
+Carrying the triangular red flag the "nishana" (निसाण), (banners), waving their swords, with expressions on their faces giving the impression of warriors going to battle.

-There are 22 men in a full team of Chholiya dancers 8 of them are the sword dancers and the rest 14 are musicians.
+There are 22 men in a full team of Chholiya dancers; 8 of them are the sword dancers and 14 are musicians.